 Liposuction is not a way of losing weight.
 If you have excess loose skin, liposuction can actually make it worse.
 If this is the case, a surgical body lift procedure may be required instead.
 Your surgeon will advise the best options.
-It should also be noted that liposuction does not improve cellulite (the dimpled appearance of the skin as commonly seen on the buttocks and thighs) or stretch marks caused by rapid weight gain.
+It should also be noted that liposuction does not improve cellulite (the dimpled appearance of the skin of commonly seen on the buttocks and thighs) or stretch marks (caused by pregnancy or rapid weight gain).

 What it involves:

 Liposuction surgically removes deposits of subcutaneous fat from specific areas of the body such as the thighs, hips, abdomen, buttocks, knees, upper arms, neck and chin.
 While the terms are often used interchangeably, liposculpture implies more subtle shaping and contouring.

 There are generally three ways to remove the fat: the traditional cannula method, the syringe technique and the energy-assisted method, which can further be broken into numerous sub-categories .
 The basic procedure involves the insertion of a small tube-like instrument, called a cannula, into the layer of subcutaneous fat via tiny incisions made by the surgeon.
 The cannula is connected to a clear plastic hose that leads to a suction source.
 The surgeon moves in a specific pattern through the fat layer to break up fat cells, which are then vacuumed or suctioned out.
 The overlying skin remains attached to the connective tissue and underlying muscles of the skin during the operation.
 A thin blanket of fat is left under the skin to help prevent rippling or bumpy skin occurring afterwards.
 There are two main layers of subcutaneous fat: superficial and deep.
 Liposuction is primarily focused on the deeper layer of fat, since suctioning is thought to be safer and easier there.